-The image on the right is the cover of Garden & Gun’s Spring 2007 debut issue.
+The image on the left is the cover of Garden & Gun’s Spring 2007 debut issue.
 Eight years later, the Charleston, South Carolina publication shines bright as a beacon in the troubled magazine industry.

 But it famously wasn’t always so.
 From a feature article this weekend by Charleston Post and Courier reporter David Wren: